On This Page

-UW students can be granted access to the Project Online desktop client via a Project Plan 3 or Project Plan 5 license.
-Alternately, some students can gain access to the Project Online desktop client via Azure for Education:
+UW students can access the Project Online desktop client via a Project Plan 3 or Project Plan 5 license.
+Alternatively, some students can gain access to the Project Online desktop client via Azure for Education:

 Please view this page for more information about the cancellation deadline or to submit a cancellation request form.

 A notice will be posted in the UWare Catalog when we can process orders for new software licenses.

 Once Project Plan 3 or Project Plan 5 licenses have been purchased and assigned to users, please fill out the form below to Project-enable a current SharePoint Online site or create a Project-enabled SharePoint Online site.
 In the form, please include the URL of the existing SharePoint Online site, if you have one.